TomaLZH/Capstone/README.md

 ### Features
 1. **Interactive Cyber Trust Mark Checklist**: Accessible through chatbot queries for step-by-step progress.
-2. **Readiness Assessment**: Chatbot-driven questionnaires to evaluate SMEs’ current cybersecurity posture.
+2. **Customizable Experience**: Able to get tailored responses based on user's environment type and IT skill level.
 3. **Resource Recommendations**: Centralized access to templates, guides, and policy documents.
 4. **Progress Tracking**: The chatbot keeps track of completed tasks and provides reminders for pending ones.
-5. **Tailored Guidance**: Provides customized recommendations based on the SME’s specific industry and size.

 ### Technology Stack
 - **Frontend**: Streamlit for user interface and deployment.
 - **Backend**: Python for chatbot logic and integrations.
-- **Database**: AstraDB for storing of embeddings
+- **Database**: AstraDB for storing of embeddings.
+- **Models Used**: GPT4o-mini, all-mpnet-base-v2, ms-marco-MiniLM-L-6-v2

 ### Target Audience
 - SMEs in Singapore aiming to enhance their cybersecurity posture.